Fairford: St Thomas' of Canterbury

 Fairford has a 19th-century Catholic church of St Thomas of Canterbury.
-Following the closure of the recusant chapel at Hatherop Castle in 1844, a church was built at Horcott (Fairford) the following year at a cost of £700.
+Following the closure of the recusant chapel at Hatherop Castle in 1844, a church was built at Horcott the following year at a cost of £700.
 The first Mass was celebrated in 1845, five years before the Restoration of the Hierarchy in England and before the creation of the Roman Catholic Diocese of Clifton.
 The stained glass window behind the altar depicts St. Thomas of Canterbury in the centre panel, showing the date 1845.
 The adjoining Presbytery was built 20 years later to designs by Benjamin Bucknall, the architect of Woodchester Mansion.
 The church contains an organ by Hill and stained glass by William Wailes, Hardman and Geoffrey Robinson.
 The two windows in the porch were added to commemorate the 150th anniversary of the first Mass.
 The left window depicts the crest of the de Mauley family; that on the right depicts the Eucharist.